-If a student fails a board examination, the student must inform the Assistant Dean of Academic Affairs and the RAD/DSME of the failure within 48 hours of notification.
-The Assistant Dean or designee will work with the student to create an individualized remediation plan including a testing deadline.
-The plan may include time off from clinical rotations, a formal board preparation course at the student’s expense, independent board preparation, documentation of meeting the threshold of an approved practice examination, an on-campus remediation for failure of Level 2PE, or other appropriate strategies.
-The board failure will be reported to the KCOM Student Promotion Board.
+If a student fails a board examination, the student must inform the Associate Dean of Academic Affairs and the RAD/DSME of the failure within 48 hours of notification.
+The Associate Dean or designee will work with the student to create an individualized remediation plan including a testing deadline.
+The plan may include time off from clinical rotations, a formal board preparation course at the student’s expense, independent board preparation, documentation of meeting the threshold of an approved practice examination, on campus remediation for failure of Level 2PE, or other appropriate strategies.
+The Associate Dean of Academic Affairs will report the board failure to the ATSU-KCOM Student Promotion Board.

-In order to attend the commencement ceremony, students must have successfully completed all three COMLEX examinations listed herein by December 31 of the academic year in which the student will graduate.
-Class-specific information about COMLEX preparation and testing is contained in the Student Assessment Plan Summaries (specific for each graduating class year), the related course syllabi, and in the ATSU-KCOM Students Handbook located on the Google Drive.
+Class-specific information about COMLEX preparation and testing is contained in the Student Assessment Plan Summaries (specific for each graduating class year), the related course syllabi, and in the ATSU-KCOM Student Manual.